 Treaty of Accession was signed in Athens, Greece, in 2003.
 Ten more nations joined the European Union: Cyprus, Czech Republic, Estonia, Latvia, Lithuania, Hungary, Malta, Poland, Slovenia, and Slovakia.
+Today 27 countries are members of the European Union.
+Children could learn more at: European Union.

 Taipei 101 was topped with a pinnacle in 2003.
 It thus became the tallest building in the world until the Burj Khalifa in Dubai was completed in 2010.
 Taipei 101 has 101 floors above ground and five stories below ground.
 It has been built to withstand earthquakes and typhoons.